theheking/intro-to-r/content/2_datatypes.md

 >
 > Check the data type of the following variables.
 > one <- 1.5
-> two <- 2L
+> two <- "mega"
 > three <- FALSE
 >

+There are 6 datatypes:
+- "character"
+- "numeric"
+- "logical" for TRUE and FALSE (the boolean data type)
+- "integer" for integer numbers (e.g., 2L, the L indicates to R that it’s an integer)
+- "complex" to represent complex numbers with real and imaginary parts (e.g., 1+4i) and that’s all we’re going to say about them
+- "raw" that we won’t discuss further

 # Vectors

-Let’s create a vector containing the first ten letters of the alphabet.
+Let’s create a vector containing the model organisms.

 ```
-    ten_letters <- c('a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j')
+    model_org <- c("echerichia_coli", "homo_sapiens", "chlamydomonas_reinhardtii","drosophilia_melanogaster","schizosaccharomyces_pombe","Saccharomyces_cerevisiae","arabidopsis_thaliana","cavia_porcellus","xenopus_laevis","nothobranchius_furzeri","xenopus_laevis","rattus_norvegicus","danio_rerio")
 ```

 In order to extract one or several values from a vector, we must provide one or several indices in square brackets, just as we do in math.
 R indexes start at 1.
-Programming languages like Fortran, MATLAB, and R start counting at 1, because that’s what human beings typically do.
-Languages in the C family (including C++, Java, Perl, and Python) count from 0 because that’s simpler for computers to do.

-So, to extract the 2nd element of `ten_letters` we type:
+So, to extract the 2nd element of `model_org` we type:
 ```
-    ten_letters[2]
+    model_org[2]
 ```

 We can extract multiple elements at a time by specifying mulitple indices inside the square brackets as a vector.
 Notice how you can use `:` to make a vector of all integers two numbers.
 ```
-    ten_letters[c(1,7)]

-    ten_letters[3:6]

-    ten_letters[10:1]
+    model_org[c(1,7)]

+    model_org[3:6]

+    model_org[10:1]

-    ten_letters[c(2, 8:10)]
+    model_org[c(2, 8:10)]
 ```